heinGertenbach/Discord-Wire/README.md

 After the registration process is completed when the user sends a message in minecraft it will be forwarded to discord and use their discord username.

 ## Data Storage:
-Currently the only storage method is in JSON format, but MySql format will follow soon.
+Currently the only storage method is in JSON format, but MySQL format will follow soon.
 MongoDB might be implemented in the future.

 Any requested database format will be considered.